soft-eng-practicum/softdev2-resources/README.md

 ## Publishing technology

-This textbook is rendered using a static site generator (or [Jamstack](https://jamstack.org/)) system called [Hugo](https://gohugo.io/).
+The content is rendered and published using a static site generator (or [Jamstack](https://jamstack.org/)) system called [Hugo](https://gohugo.io/).
 It is primarily built by combining two Hugo